pretix/pretix-docs/docs/guides/payment/paypal.md

 Your PayPal merchant ID will be displayed at the top of the page.
 All settings here are optional.
 Take a detailed look at the page and enable any settings you want for this payment provider for your event.
-Once you are satisfied, scroll to the top of the page and check the box next to "enable payment method".
+Once you are satisfied, scroll to the top of the page and check the box next to "Enable payment method".
 PayPal and the other payment methods you enabled on this site will now appear as a payment option for customers in your shop.